-As we enter another holiday season, and the end to 2021, I am particularly grateful for one group of people especially: our conservation partners.
+As we enter into another holiday season, and the end of 2023, I am particularly grateful for one group of people: our conservation partners.

-The real heroes of 2021 (and beyond!) are the leaders and staff at Lewa Wildlife Conservancy, the Sheldrick Wildlife Trust and Ol Pejeta Conservancy.
-They are persevering through incredibly challenging times of restricted personnel, resources and support.
+The real heroes of 2023 (and beyond!) are the dedicated leaders and staff at Lewa Wildlife Conservancy, the Sheldrick Wildlife Trust, and Ol Pejeta Conservancy.

-And like each caretaker and protector at these outstanding organizations, each animal has their own story.
+And like each caretaker, protector, and ranger at these outstanding organizations, each animal has their own story.

 In this year’s gift guide, we’re sharing the stories of elephants, rhinos and more that I’ve had the pleasure of getting to know—as well as the memories of capturing these majestic animals in action.

-After more than a year of restricted travel, these images of threatened and endangered wildlife have taken on new meaning for me.
+Each year as I learn more about the plight of these threatened species and the efforts of those fighting to protect them, I find new meaning in these images.
 I long to get back to Africa, back to the presence of these wild, beautiful beings.

-But even when we can’t visit, these fine art photographs are an evergreen hope for threatened and endangered wildlife.
+But even when we can’t visit, these fine art photographs represent hope for threatened wildlife.

 They remind me of the sustaining power of natural beauty.

-They tell the story of the continued work of our partners.
+They tell the story of the vital work of our partners.

 And they support a future where wildlife roam freely and protected.